Walter Henry Hannam

 Walter Henry Hannam (1885–1965) was an Australian wireless experimenter, a founding member of the Wireless Institute of Australia, wireless operator and mechanic on the Australasian Antarctic Expedition, a member of the ANZAC Wireless Company in World War I, and tireless promoter of amateur radio in the 1920s.

 Early life and family

 Hannam was born in 1885 in Burwood, New South Wales.
 He studied at the Sydney Technical College and was awarded a diploma in science.
 He was a founding member of the Wireless Institute of Australia.

 Wireless experiments

 Antarctic expeditioner

 Hannam was selected as part of the Australasian Antarctic Expedition.
-He helped to set up the wireless equipment on the Macquarie Islands.
+He helped to set up the wireless equipment on Macquarie Island.
 He is credited with being the first person to establish wireless contact with Australia from Antarctica.
-He set up the wireless equipment at the main base and remained at Cape Denison as wireless operator for two summers and one winter.
+He set up the wireless equipment at the main base and remained at Cape Denison as wireless operator for two summers and a winter.
 On his departure in February 1913, Sidney Jeffryes took over his post as wireless operator.